Ukrainian embassy draws US citizens seeking to fight in war | Law-Order

 Diplomats working out of the embassy, in a townhouse in the Georgetown section of the city, are fielding thousands of offers from volunteers seeking to fight for Ukraine, even as they work on the far more pressing matter of securing weapons to defend against an increasingly brutal Russian onslaught.

-"This is not mercenaries who are coming to earn money," Kremenetskyi said.
-"This is people of goodwill who are coming to assist Ukraine to fight for freedom."
-The US government discourages Americans from going to fight in Ukraine, which raises legal and national security issues.
-Since the February 24 invasion, the embassy in Washington has heard from at least 6,000 people inquiring about volunteering for service, the "vast majority" of them American citizens, said Kremenetskyi, who oversees the screening of potential US recruits.
+“This is not mercenaries who are coming to earn money,” Kremenetskyi said.
+“This is people of goodwill who are coming to assist Ukraine to fight for freedom.”
+The U.S. government discourages Americans from going to fight in Ukraine, which raises legal and national security issues.
+Since the Feb.
+24 invasion, the embassy in Washington has heard from at least 6,000 people inquiring about volunteering for service, the “vast majority” of them American citizens, said Kremenetskyi, who oversees the screening of potential U.S. recruits.

 Half the potential volunteers were quickly rejected and didn't even make it to the Zoom interview, the general said.
 They lacked the required military experience, had a criminal background or weren't suitable for other reasons such as age, including a 16-year-old boy and a 73-year-old man.